nivaca/lbp-print-xslt/README.md

 The basic principle is to use `<div>`s inside the main containing `<div>`.
 Each `<div>` below that indicate a structural group.

+A structural type is given in the `@ana` attribute.
+The following are
+recognized:
+- rationes-principales
+- rationes-principales-pro
+- rationes-principales-contra
+- determinatio
+- ad-rationes

 #### *Rationes principales*

 - A `div` with the `@ana`-value `rationes-principales` indicate that the `div`